ekusnadi/Math-261A-Project-1/README.md

 - Assistance compiling the reference list and drafting this README file
 - Converting the report into Quarto format

-All base code, data analysis, and interpretation of results were performed independently by me.
+All base code, data analysis, and interpretation of results were performed independently by the author.

 *Note: Chat logs could not be shared due to SJSU turning off the share feature in the ChatGPT Enterprise.*